Storytelling has been around for thousands of years, since the days our ancestors would carve visuals on the walls of caves.

 Key considerations for storytelling in marketing

-Do you want to tell people about yourself through your struggles, successes and failures?
+Do you want your audience to relate to you through your struggles, successes and failures?
 This is a great way to bring authenticity to your brand and foster deeper connections with your readers.

 Perhaps you want to share your values and opinions.
 This is a great way to bring brand and reader closer by conveying experiences, characters and emotions your readers understand, and can relate to their own lives.